datonic/datadex/README.md

-# datadex
+# Datadex

-Gotta model 'em all
+Gotta model 'em all.